IN THIS ARTICLE

-The following options relate to the Debug Draw COM (center of mass) option of the PhysX Rigid Body component.
+The following options control the appearance of PhysX debug visualizations in O3DE Editor, including the Debug Draw COM (center of mass) option of the PhysX Dynamic Rigid Body component.

 |Debug Draw Center of Mass Size||The size of the debug draw circle that represents the center of the mass.
 Possible values are from |

-Enable all colliders Displays all PhysX collider shapes, including colliders previously set as hidden.
+Enable all colliders Displays all PhysX colliders, including colliders set as hidden.

-Disable all colliders Hides all PhysX collider shapes, including colliders previously set as visible.
+Disable all colliders Hides all PhysX colliders, including colliders set as visible.

-Set manually You can update PhysX colliders on each entity.
-This is the default.
+Set manually You can set PhysX collider visibility on each collider component individually.
+This is the default setting.

-Material Color Mode Uses material’s debug color specified in material library.
+Material Color Mode Uses physics material’s debug color.

-Error Mode Shows glowing red error colors for cases like meshes with too many triangles.
+Error Mode Shows glowing red for error cases such as meshes with too many triangles.

 The following table describes the settings for Wind Configuration.
-See Create global or localized wind forces with PhysX for more details.
+For more information, refer to Create Wind Forces.